arangodb/docs/3.7/http/replications-replication-dump.md

 ---
 layout: default
-description: The inventory method can be used to query an ArangoDB database's currentset of collections plus their indexes
+description: The inventory method can be used to query an ArangoDB database's current set of collections plus their indexes
 ---
 Replication Dump Commands
 =========================